themeblvd/justwrite/README.md

 * `npm run start` - Start development server, watch for changes & continuously build into the `/public` directory.
 * `npm run build:prod` - Re-build the `/public` directory for production.

+Note: For a full list of terminal commands, see my [React boilerplate](https://github.com/themeblvd/react-boilerplate), which this project is based from.

 ## Screenshots

 ### Dashboard Home